chargehound/chargehound-slate/source/includes/_integration.md

 - **customer**: The `customer` property of a Chargehound dispute is always the customer ID used by the payment processor (if available).
 You can use this ID to look up customer data in your system.

 - **order_id**: `order_id` may be available in the `fields` hash of a Chargehound dispute.
-The availability and meaning of the `order_id` varies, in general it's an order, receipt, or payment ID.
-If available, you can use the `order_id` like the `charge` ID, to look up payment data in your system.
+The meaning of the `order_id` varies, in general it's an order, receipt, or payment ID.
+If available, you can use the `order_id` to look up payment data in your system.

 The IDs above will help you out most of the time, for most payment processors.
-There is one more ID worth mentioning, for Adyen integrations only:
+There are a couple more IDs worth mentioning, for Adyen integrations only:

 - **merchant_reference**: `merchant_reference` is available in the `fields` hash of a Chargehound dispute for Adyen disputes.
 The `merchant_reference` ID can be used like the `charge` ID, it is a reference number for a specific payment.

+- **merchant_account_code**: `merchant_account_code` is available in the `fields` hash of a Chargehound dispute for Adyen disputes.
+The `merchant_account_code` ID can be used to identify the Adyen merchant accout for the dispute and its payment.

 ## Collecting evidence